 Find your ICD-10 codes

-Write down any requirements the representative informs you of.
+Write down any ICD-10 code requirements the representative tells you.

-Find out how many visits you have per year with a dietitian nutritionist.
+Find out how many visits you have each year with a dietitian nutritionist.

 Have I met my deductible?

 Find out if you do, and how much.
 If you need to reach a deductible, you can request a superbill from your provider.